orthanc-mirrors/orthanc-book/Sphinx/source/plugins/orthanc-explorer-2.rst

 You may also directly introduce bugs or feature requests in `GitHub <https://github.com/orthanc-server/orthanc-explorer-2/issues>`__.

-The plugin is currently maintained by Alain Mazy from `Orthanc.team <https://orthanc.team/>`__ who, like many of you, enjoys receiving a salary for his work.
-Feel free to hire him if you need a specific feature or bug fixed.
+The plugin is currently maintained by the `Orthanc Team <https://orthanc.team/>`__ who, like many of you, enjoys receiving a salary for his work.
+Feel free to hire us if you need a specific feature or bug fixed.

 Donations to `Open Collective <https://opencollective.com/orthanc>`__ may also be used to maintain/develop this plugin.